-Details (1) Objectives The Investor Relations Office assures shareholders and investors of an easy and direct access to officially designated spokespersons for clarifying information and issues as well as dealing with investor concerns.
+(1) Objectives The Investor Relations Office assures shareholders and investors of an easy and direct access to officially designated spokespersons for clarifying information and issues as well as dealing with investor concerns.
 (2) Principles The Company believes in the value of its shareholders and ensures that its shareholders and investors receive timely, relevant, balanced, high-quality and understandable information about the Company.
 (3) Modes of Communications The Company believes in the value of its shareholders and ensures that its shareholders and investors receive timely, relevant, balanced, high-quality and understandable information about the Company.
 The Investor Relations Office assures shareholders and investors of an easy and direct access to officially designated spokespersons for clarifying information and issues as well as dealing with investor concerns.
 AboitizPower's commitment to its shareholders is reiterated annually through its comprehensive reports on its operations, particularly the Company's Report to Stockholders in the Annual Report and through its investors' briefings, investor conferences, non-deal road shows and one-on-one meetings.
 The Company continually plans website content management initiatives to regularly keep its shareholders updated with the latest Company developments.

-The Investor Relations Office conducted investors' briefings in March 2, 2012, May 4, 2012, August 15, 2012 and October 31, 2012 as a forum for investors to discuss the Full Year 2011 Financial Operating Results, First Quarter 2012 Financial and Operating Results, First Half 2012 Financial and Operating Results and Third Quarter 2012 Financial and Operating Results, respectively.
+The Investor Relations Office conducted and is scheduled to conduct investors' briefings in March 12, May 7, July 30 and October 29, 2014 as forums for investors to discuss the Full Year 2013 Financial Operating Results, First Quarter 2014 Financial and Operating Results, First Half 2014 Financial and Operating Results and Third Quarter 2014 Financial and Operating Results.
+(4) Investors Relations Officer Investor Relations Mr. Dave Michael V. Valeriano Aboitiz Power Corporation Tel (632) 886 -2702 Email: ap investor@aboitiz.com www.aboitizpower.com 2012 Analysts' Briefings: March 6, 2013 - Full Year 2012 Results May 3, 2013 - First Quarter 2013 Results August 2, 2013 - Second Quarter 2013 Results October 30, 2013 - Third Quarter 2013 Results